seemsartless/open-graph-card-generator/README.md

 - Filename for the new image we're creating:
   - `out_file_name = 'card-cherry-blossoms.jpg'`

-Find a suitable background image, change those variables and run the script!
+Find a suitable background image, change those variables and run the script and you're done!
 Well, after the...

 ## One time setup
-Nothing is quite that easy - in Step 2 I include some variables that you will also need to set up once.
+Nothing is quite that easy - in Step 2 I include some variables that you will also need to set up before running the script for the first time.

 Folder locations should be straight forward - no slash at the end of the path names:
 - `img_folder = 'input'  # or full path like '/Users/user1/web_pages/background'`